Aaron98990/ways-of-the-game/fouls.md

 > Law 12.2 Indirect Free Kick

 > Playing distance: Distance to the ball which allows a player to touch the ball by extending the foot/leg or jumping or, for goalkeepers, jumping with arms extended.
 Distance depends on the physical size of the player Glossary

+**After a player shoots or passes the ball, the opponent cannot charge them as the ball is not in playing distance.**

 The goalkeeper cannot be challenged (including being charged) by an opponent when in control of the ball with the hand(s).